kvah/ling-573-offensive-tweet-detection/README.md

 **Notes:**
 - For the purposes of this deliverable, preprocessing and training are commented out from the main script (`D4_run.sh`).
-- The condor script activates an existing conda environment.
-No additional action needed to create conda environment.
+- The condor script activates an existing conda environment on patas.
+No need to create/update the conda environment.

 In summary, the pipeline:
-1. Pre-processes SOLID Greek data.
+1. Pre-processes SOLID Greek training and test data.
 2. Finetunes pretained model (XML-RoBERTa) on Greek training data.
 3. Runs finetuned model predictions on Greek data and save output predictions in `outputs/D4/adaptation/evaltest/D4_preds.csv`
 4. Saves the final f1-score in `results/D4/adaptation/evaltest/D4_scores.out`